Juan N. Méndez

-Juan Nepomuceno Méndez Sánchez (2 July 1820 – 29 November 1894) was a Mexican general, a Liberal politician and confidant of Porfirio Díaz, and interim president of the Republic for a few months during the Porfiriato.
+Juan Nepomuceno Laureano Méndez Sánchez (2 July 1824 – 29 November 1894) was a Mexican general, a Liberal politician and confidant of Porfirio Díaz, and interim president of the Republic for a few months during the Porfiriato.
 He served from 6 December 1876 until 17 February 1877.

 Biography

 Before the presidency

 Born in Tetela de Ocampo in the Sierra Norte de Puebla, Méndez worked in commerce and livestock until 1847.
 In that year, he enlisted in the army to fight the United States in the Mexican–American War.
 He continued in the army after the war, and on 15 December 1854 he was named commander of a battalion in the Puebla National Guard.
 His unit adhered to the Plan de Ayutla in 1854 and took an active part in the War of the Reform, the War of the French Intervention and the war opposing Emperor Maximilian.

 He defended Puebla against the rebels of Zacapoaxtla in January 1856 and fought the Conservatives in the mountains of Puebla and Tlaxcala in 1857.
 The same year, he was promoted to colonel of infantry.
 In 1858, he was made treasurer of the State of Puebla and prefect of the Department of Zacatlán.

 He fought in the Battle of Puebla against the French on 5 May 1862 and took part in the defense of the city during the subsequent siege.
 On 27 July 1863, he was promoted to brigadier general.
 That year, he was also named governor and military commander of Puebla.

 He was later taken prisoner by the French, who sent him into exile on 17 January 1866.
 He managed to return to the country on 31 July 1866.
 On 26 August 1866, he became political chief of the Sierra Norte, and afterwards commander in chief of the forces of the State of Puebla.

 Together with General Sóstenes Rocha, he took part in the siege of Querétaro in 1867.
 He was again named governor and military commander of Puebla on 16 April 1867, positions he held until 15 January of the following year.

 He took part in the revolutions of La Noria (Díaz's unsuccessful 1871 revolt against Benito Juárez) and Tuxtepec (Díaz's successful 1876 revolt against Sebastián Lerdo de Tejada).